UniExeterRSE/computational-thinking-2024/_episodes/06_abstraction.md

 2. which lines each station is on
 3. the order of the stations on each line
 4. which stations are intersections between lines
-5. which stations have onward connections to other transport modes (e.g. national rail)
+5. which stations have onward connections to other transport modes (e.g. National Rail)
 6. which stations have step free access

 Information that is not essential to this problem is the geographical relativity of each station to each other.
 This information has been deliberately excluded, as it does not help solve the specific problem of how to navigate London by tube.
 The tube map would not be appropriate to navigate between the stations above ground by foot, bike or road.